mohamedsaif/ContosoShopManager/WalkthroughGuide/04-CognitiveServices-Face/README.md

 Included with this workshop a nice Angular web application that provides GUI to interact with the Face APIs from setup to verification.

-You can access the source code for [Face Explrer here](../../Src/FaceExplorer-App).
+You can access the source code for [Face Explorer here](../../Src/FaceExplorer-App).

 ![Face Explorer App](Assets/face-explorer-app)